pchemguy/ChatGPTExploratoryPrompting/Writing/IterativeTextImprovement_MemoryContext.md

 ```

 > [!NOTE]
-> If the search feature is not available, copy the contents of the file and paste in into ChatGPT prompt.
+> If the search feature is not available, copy the contents of the file and paste it into the ChatGPT prompt.

 <details>
 <summary><b>ChatGPT answer</b></summary>